SilentCathedral918/dynamikos/README.md

 ```

 ---
-## Performance Benchmarks (-O2)
+## Performance Benchmarks
-The benchmarks below compare Dynamikos with Mimalloc, emphasizing small to medium workloads.
-The allocator was tested with memory pool of 1GB.
+The benchmarks emphasizes small to medium workloads.
+The allocator was tested with memory pool of 1GB and optimization flag of -O2.

 ##### Randomly Sized Structs
 Simulates allocating, initializing, and freeing small to moderately sized structs with varying sizes to test allocator's handling of diverse workloads.